Chalarangelo/jsiqle/README.md

 #### Iterating over records

 Record sets are iterable, meaning you can use `for` loops to iterate over them, similar to a regular ES6 `Map`.
-Additionally, `RecordSet.prototype.batchOperator()` is available expecting a `batchSize` numeric argument and allowing for the records in a record set to be iterated in batches.
+Additionally, `RecordSet.prototype.batchIterator()` is available expecting a `batchSize` numeric argument and allowing for the records in a record set to be iterated in batches.
+An additional `{ flat: true }` argument can be passed to return an array of records instead of a record set for each batch.

 #### Accessing specific records